ozbillwang/vagrant-box-resize/README.md

 2) find vm id

-    vboxmanage list vms |awk -F \" 'END{print $2}'
+    $ vboxmanage list vms |awk -F \" 'END{print $2}'
+    vagrant-box-resize_default_1426739272237_35766

+Use the vm id with below `showvminfo` command.
 You will get some output as below, and in this case, it will be SATA.
 Then update it in Vagrantfile

 ```
 $ vboxmanage showvminfo vagrant-box-resize_default_1426739272237_35766|grep Storage